-Certificates of births, marriages and deaths (BMD) for England and Wales since 1837 (when civil registration began) can be obtained from a local or General Register Office.
+You can get certificates of births, marriages and deaths (BMD) for England and Wales since 1837 (when civil registration began) from a local or General Register Office.

-Records of baptisms and burials (as distinct from births and deaths) and marriages occurring before 1837, are found in church and parish registers, a surprising high number of which still exist.
+You'll find records of baptisms and burials (as distinct from births and deaths) and marriages occurring before 1837 in church and parish registers.
+A surprisingly high number of these records still exist.

 J. Gibson and M. Medlycott, Local census listings, 1522-1930: holdings in the British Isles.
 Birmingham: Federation of Family History Societies, 1994